Artificial intelligence

 Whatever we write or say at Scania should sound like us – every time.
 It doesn’t matter whether the text or speech is created by a person or AI.
 That’s why it’s important to always follow Scania’s tone of voice guidelines, whether briefing a copywriter or using an AI tool.
 Read more about our guidelines on the Tone of voice page.

-If you have a ChatGPT Enterprise subscription, you can use a Scania tone of voice GPT to help refine your text so it aligns with our writing style and rules.
+If you have a ChatGPT Enterprise subscription, you can use the Scania tone of voice GPT to help refine your text so it aligns with our writing style and rules.

 Voice